ChaseDurand/Pool-Pi/docs/PROTOCOL_NOTES.md

 ## Aqualogic to Controller
 The Aqualogic board acts as a master unit providing a heartbeat/keep alive packet, screen updates, and LED updates.

 A keep alive frame is sent every 100ms with a frame type of x01x01 and zero data bytes.
 If any serial device has a message to send, it must respond immediately after the keep alive frame.
-While I do not know the exact timing limitations of the response window, a logic analyzer shows OEM device responses beginning 0.5ms after the end of the keep alive frame.
+OEM devices begin responding 0.5ms after the end of the keep alive frame.

 Keep alive frame: x10x02x01x01x00x14x10x03

 Screen updates have the frame type x01x03.
-Different display models have different screen sizes (2x16 instead of 2x20), and I do not know if different display packets are sent or if the local displays parse frames differently to accomodate different screen sizes.
-There is possibly a handshake between the Aqualogic and any connected devices on startup to communicate screen size and software versions, but I have not tested this theory.
+Different devices have different screen sizes (2 by 16 instead of 2 by 20).
+I do not know if different display packets are sent, or if the local displays parse frames differently to accomodate different screen sizes.
+There might be a handshake between the Aqualogic and any connected devices on startup to communicate screen size and software versions (which could also explain Communication Err 1).

-For display updates that show time, the colon : (x3A) is encoded as xBA and must be manually replaced.
+For display updates that show time, the colon : (x3A) is encoded as xBA and must be replaced.

-For display updates that show temperature, the degree symbol ° is encoded as an underscore (x5F) and must be replaced with xC2xB0 for UTF-8 decoding.
+For display updates that show temperature, the degree symbol ° is encoded as an underscore (x5F) and must be replaced with xC2xB0.

 LED updates have the frame type x01x02.
 The first 4 bytes indicate on/off, and the second 4 bytes indicate blinking (if the corresponding on/off bit is also on).
 Within the bytes, a single bit corresponds to a specific LED.